maths22/paramsync/README.md

 # paramsync

-Paramsync is a simple, straightforward CLI tool for synchronizing data from the filesystem to the Consul KV store and vice-versa.
+Paramsync is a simple, straightforward CLI tool for synchronizing data from the filesystem to the AWS parameter store KV store and vice-versa.

 ## Basic Usage

-Run `paramsync check` to see what differences exist, and `paramsync push` to synchronize the changes from the filesystem to Consul.
+Run `paramsync check` to see what differences exist, and `paramsync push` to synchronize the changes from the filesystem to parameter store.

     $ paramsync check
     =====================================================================================
     myapp-private
-    local:consul/private => consul:dc1:private/myapp
+    local:path/private => ssm:us-east-1:private/myapp
       Keys scanned: 37
     No changes to make for this sync target.

     =====================================================================================
     myapp-config
-    local:consul/config => consul:dc1:config/myapp
+    local:path/config => ssm:us-east-1:config/myapp
       Keys scanned: 80

     UPDATE config/myapp/prod/ip-allowlist.json